by captaincomic (Updated on 2016-05-03)

 - You'll see this menu.
 Pick the desired option.

 Located at the top, the Task Bar lets you switch between different areas of the Scene Designer.

 - Scene is the actual scene editing area.

-- Behaviors allow you to manage the Scene Behaviors you have attached to this scene.
+- Behaviors lets you manage the Scene Behaviors you have attached to this scene.

 - Events lets you manage the Events you've attached to this scene.

-- Physics allows you to adjust the physics settings for this scene, such as gravity.
+- Physics lets you adjust the physics settings for this scene, such as gravity.

-- Properties allows you to set your scene's size, the background color and name.
+- Properties let yous set your scene's size, the background color and name.

 The toolbar gives you control over what you can interact with in your scene.
 It also lets you change the current scene's display options.

 The Layer Mode determines whether your selections only grab from the current layer or from all layers (default).